rockychiang/rockychiang.github.io/_posts/2018-06-19-rails_react_redux_sudoku.markdown

 With the board component completed the only thing left to do is to create the leaderboard component.
 It is a simple component that fetches the top ten games from the database and show it in a table format.
 It uses the `thunk` middleware to make use of an async actions to update the state when recieving data from the database.

 While at this point the app is up and running, I plan to further improve it in the neer future by adding other features such as multiple difficulties and a save and load system.
-To follow the progress of my app please check out my [app](https://github.com/rockychiang/) here or watch a [demo](https://youtu.be/Jc8HQQBW-_c) of my app to see how it works.
+Check out my [here](https://react-sudoku-app.herokuapp.com/leaderboard) or follow its progress at my github [repo](https://github.com/rockychiang/)  or watch a [demo](https://youtu.be/Jc8HQQBW-_c) of my app to see how it works.
 Once again thank you for reading and until next time.